Roles and Responsibilities

 Step 1: Complete representative profile

-Step 2: Contact information for 5 references from Canadian, British or American institutions (ideally universities or colleges) with whom you have worked in the past (scanned reference letters will not suffice).The International Admissions Office will review these documents to determine whether your services align with USF’s recruitment standards, strategy, and goals.
+Step 2: Contact information for five references from Canadian, British or American institutions (ideally universities or colleges) with whom you have worked in the past (scanned reference letters will not suffice).The International Admissions Office will review these documents to determine whether your services align with USF’s recruitment standards, strategy, and goals.
 Your references will be contacted directly.

-Step 3: Interview-Once the International Admissions Office is satisfied with your proposal and references, you will be invited to interview (typically via Skype) and discuss your strategies in more detail.
+Step 3: Interview – Once the International Admissions Office is satisfied with your proposal and references, you will be invited to interview (typically via Skype) and discuss your strategies in more detail.

-Step 4: Approved Recruitment Representatives are placed on a standard, one-year trial period contract and will be provided with comprehensive training on USF’s programs and basic admission requirements.
+Step 4: Approved recruitment representatives are placed on a standard, one-year trial period contract and will be provided with comprehensive training on USF’s programs and basic admission requirements.

-All successful Recruitment Representatives must sign USFs standard agent representative agreement.
+All successful recruitment representatives must sign USFs standard agent representative agreement.